Rabbit Care

 Gastrointestinal (GI) Disease

 Rabbits with GI stasis used to be described as having “hairballs.”
 In fact, most often, hairballs are not the cause of the slowing of food passage.
 Instead, diets low in fiber lead to changes in the acidity of the GI tract and may lead to the establishment of abnormal GI bacteria that produce gas.
-Gas causes abdominal discomfort and often causes the rabbit to not want to eat.
-Rabbits normally have a small quantity of hair present within their stomachs, which, when they become dehydrated from not eating, can become a dry mat of fur within their stomachs.
-However, a true hairball is not usually the primary cause of their decreased appetite.

 Rabbits with GI stasis often have soft stools, small/hard stools, or no stool at all.
 With severe GI stasis, or in rare cases of true GI obstruction from the consumption of foreign material such as carpeting, rabbits can die from the overgrowth of abnormal GI bacteria or from GI tract rupture.

-Acute, profuse diarrhea, as seen in young rabbits with GI parasites or bacterial infection, is a medical emergency.
+Acute, profuse diarrhea, as seen in young rabbits with GI parasites or bacterial infection, is also a medical emergency.
 These rabbits may become severely dehydrated and/or absorb toxic substances produced by abnormal bacteria in the GI tract.
 Young rabbits with profuse diarrhea or rabbits that are not eating for more than a day should be examined by an exotic animal veterinarian immediately.

 Rabbit Dental Problems

 Teeth problems are also very common in rabbits and are often linked to improper diet.
 Rabbits’ teeth (incisors and molars) grow 4-5 inches a year and will often overgrow, become abscessed at the roots, or form sharp spurs/points from abnormal wear.
 Rabbits with dental disease will often drool and stop eating.
-Please seek medical attention immediately if your pet shows these symptoms.
+Please seek emergency medical attention if your pet shows these symptoms.

 Rabbit Obesity

 Obesity is common in pet rabbits and is often due to improper diet (too many pellets or treats, not enough hay or fiber) and lack of exercise.
 Obesity can lead to lameness and sores on feet, inability to groom (urine and fecal accumulation on the coat), and GI stasis.
+While this concern doesn’t require emergency medical attention, it still needs veterinary care to ensure proper nutritional guidance.

 Respiratory Disease

 Pasteurella is a bacteria that many rabbits acquire at birth.
-While Pasteurella may cause no signs in some rabbits, in others it may turn into infections affecting the eyes, nose, lungs, skin, and bones.
+While Pasteurella may cause no signs in some rabbits, in others, it may turn into infections affecting the eyes, nose, lungs, skin, and bones.

 Urinary and Reproductive Diseases

-Kidney disease occurs in older rabbits and may be caused by infections, toxic substances, cancer, and aging changes.
-Uterine cancer is very common in older, unspayed female rabbits.
-Greater than 80% of unspayed female rabbits after 3-4 years of age may develop uterine cancer.
-For this reason, all female rabbits not being used for breeding should be spayed.
+Uterine cancer is also common in older, unspayed female rabbits, and over 80% of unspayed female rabbits after 3-4 years of age may develop this condition.
+For this reason, all female rabbits not being used for breeding should undergo rabbit spaying.

 Rabbit Parasites